Narsimharao/mercator-selenium-test/README.md

-Installations Instructions

-Java version - 8 to 11

-Change the browser name from test.properties (src/main/resources) if you want to run in different browsers
+Note: Change the browser name from test.properties (src/main/resources) if you want to run in different browsers

 Running test